5T33Z0/Clover-Crate/ACPI/README.md

 **NOTE**: TgtBridge Bug (fixed since Clover r5123.1)

-Prior to revision 5123.1, Clover's `TgtBridge` had a bug, where it would not only rename matches specified by `TgtBridge` but also replaced matches in OEM's SSDTs, resulting in many devices being enabled that should not have been started.
+Prior to revision 5123.1, `TgtBridge` had a bug, where it would not only rename matches found in the DSDT but also in OEM SSDTs as well which was not intended to happen.

 ## Fixes [1]